cysouw/diathesis/text/c09_adverbials.md

 ## Alternations without diathesis {#sec:adverbial-no-diathesis}

 Adverbials are a regular part of German grammar.
-In all German sentences there are many different possibilities to add such adverbials and it is of course extremely common for such an adverbial to be added without any change in valency.
+There are many different possibilities to add such adverbials to all German sentences, and it is of course extremely common for such an adverbial to be added without any change in valency.
 That is actually the 'normal' situation with adverbials as illustrated with *schnell* 'quickly' in [@next].
 This will not further be considered here.

 ::: ex
 a.
 Ich fahre nach Hause.
 b.
 Ich fahre schnell nach Hause.
 :::

 The situation is more interesting with preverbials.
-First, the addition of a resultative adjectival preverbial regularly leads to a diathesis (as discussed throughout this chapter), but there also exist a few highly productive patterns in which the addition of a resultative does not result in a diathesis.
-They will be discussed in this section.
-Second, there are two adjectival preverbials that are not resultatives, namely *los-* and *weiter-*.
-The addition of these preverbials has a temporal interpretation and will be discussed here under the heading of 'aspect'.
+First, there are two adjectival preverbials that are not resultatives, namely *los-* and *weiter-*.
+These preverbials have an temporal aspectual interpretation.
+Second, although the addition of a resultative adjectival preverbial regularly leads to a diathesis (see the summary in [@sec:adverbial-resultative-summary]), there also exist a few highly productive patterns in which the addition of a resultative does not trigger a diathesis.

-### --- Aspect --- {.unnumbered}
+### --- Temporal aspect --- {.unnumbered}

 ### *los-* Inchoative (*Inchoativ*) {#sec:adverbial-inchoative-los}

-=> Inchoativ Aspect!!!
-=> transitive detachment [@sec:adverbial-antiresultative] becomes intransitive inchoative => preverbs are still not possible

-An early summary of this phenomenon is given by Storch [-@storch1978: 113-126]

-Different from the verbs in the previous sections, some intransitive verbs like *rennen* 'to run' allow for a secondary predicate without any other structural changes, resulting for example in *losrennen* 'to start running' [@next].
-I consider this to be a resultative adverb because of the parallelism to the applicative diathesis in [@sec:adverbial-applicative].
+The preverbial *los-* can be used without any diathesis.
+It then indicates that an activity is starting, i.e. is marks an inchoative aspect, like with *losrennen* 'to start running' [@next a].
+An early discussion of this inchoative aspect is presented by Storch [-@storch1978: 113-126].
+This inchoative *los-* is clearly different from a diathesis marking 'detachment' that is also marked with *los-* [@next b].
+This diathesis is discussed in detail in [@sec:adverbial-antiresultative].
+Diachronically, both uses of the preverbial *los-* are related to an older meaning of the adjective *los*, namely 'free'.
+In contemporary German the adjective *los* basically means 'loose', which is not transparently related anymore to an inchoative meaning.

 ::: ex
 a.
-Der Junge rennt.
+Der Junge rennt. \
+   Der Junge rennt los.
 b.
-Der Junge rennt los.
+Der Junge bindet den Hund los.
 :::

-An additional affect of this alternation is that the agentive *rennen* becomes a patientive *losrennen* [@next], see also [@sec:participles-restrictions].
+The inchoative preverbial *los-* occurs typically with intransitive verbs.
+To obtain a better indication of the kind of verbs with which the continuative *los-* is used, I classified the examples listed in the ~~DWDS~~ dictionary to obtain the list of attested verbs below (with only a few haphazard additions of my own).^[Attested on https://www.dwds.de/wb/los-, accessed 3 September 2022.]
+One central restriction is that preverbs (like *ver-* or *auf-*) cannot be combined with *los-*.
+This incompatibility is consistent with the general complementary distribution of adjectival preverbials and preverbs (see [@par:preverb-incompatability]).

+Further, it is astonishing how many manner-of-movement verbs (like *hetzen, krabbeln, marschieren*) and manner-of-speaking verbs (like *brüllen, kichern, schwatzen*) are mentioned in the dictionary.
+The *los-* inchoative is surely not limited to these kinds of verbs, as other intransitives are clearly attested as well (like *lachen, arbeiten, spucken*).
+However, for some reason acts of movement and speaking stand out to a lexicographer collecting data about *los-*.

+There appears to be a strong overlap between the intransitive verbs that allow for *los-* and agentive intransitives ('unergative verbs', see [@sec:participles-restrictions]).
+The overlap is not perfect but robust.
+Contradicting this generalisation, various verbs have a *sein* perfect (see [@sec:participles-sein-perfect]), e.g. *fliehen, fließen, gehen, gleiten, schreiten, steigen, stolpern, strömen, traben*.
+However, only very few allow for an attributive participle (see [@sec:participles-adnominal-usage]), namely *fliehen, fließen, stolpern*, and even fewer do not allow an impersonal passive (see [@sec:participles-werden-impersonal-passive]), namely *fließen* and *strömen*.

+Additionally, for the manner-of-movement verbs only, the inchoative *los-* converts an agentive intransitive like *rennen* 'to run' into a patientive *losrennen* 'to start running' (cf. [@sec:participles-restrictions]).
+For example, *rennen* takes a *haben* perfect and the participle cannot be used attributively [@next a].
+A *sein* perfect and an attributive participle are only possible after an manner-of-movement diathesis [@next b], see [@sec:prepositions-manner-of-movement].
+In contrast, *losrennen* takes a *sein* perfect and allows for an attributive participle [@next c].

 ::: ex
 a.
 Der Junge hat gerannt. \